Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

-In Mhysa, the utterly broken look on Arya's face as she sees Grey Wind's head sewn onto Robb's body.
-Worse is that it recalls the scene in Season One where Yoren specifically hid the sight of her father being killed from her.
+The utterly broken look on Arya's face as she sees Grey Wind's head sewn onto Robb's body.
+Worse is that it recalls the scene in Season 1 where Yoren specifically hid the sight of her father being killed from her.
 Here she gets no such thing.

 Indeed, the only consolation for Ned as he died was that Arya didn't have to see it happen.
 Two seasons on, and she sees something much worse front and centre.